kris-kuiper/JS-Validator/README.md

 # JS Validator
 JS Validator is a Javascript form validator that lets you easily validate multiple input fields.
-JS Validator comes with an arsenal of build in validator rules but you may also build your own (extending).
+JS Validator comes with an arsenal of built-in validator rules but you may also build your own (extending).
 You can combine multiple fields for validation and set you own custom error messages.
 Don't forget to validate server side as well.

 We will handle:
 -- Creating a new validator instance